Table of Contents

 The qualified business income (QBI) deduction, also known as Section 199A or pass-through deduction, allows eligible self-employed individuals and pass-through entity owners to deduct up to 20% of qualified business income on their personal tax returns.
 The deduction aims to provide substantial tax relief for small business owners and self-employed individuals, resulting in greater savings compared to claiming the standard deduction.

-The Internal Revenue Service (IRS) has set specific reporting criteria for QBI that determine the eligibility for the deduction.
-For instance, the total taxable income in 2023 for single filing must be under $182,000 and $364,000 for joint filers.
-For 2024, the limit for taxable income is raised to $191,950 for single filing and $383,900 for filing jointly.
-If your income exceeds these thresholds, you must carefully navigate IRS rules that qualify you for partial or full deduction.
+The Internal Revenue Service (IRS) has set specific reporting criteria for QBI that determine eligibility for the deduction.
+For instance, the total taxable income in 2024 for single filers must be under $191,950, and $383,900 for joint filers.
+If your income exceeds these thresholds, you must carefully navigate IRS rules to qualify for partial or full deduction.

 Determining Your Qualification for QBI Deduction

-The qualified business income (QBI) deduction is available to taxpayers with "pass-through" income from a business reported on their personal tax return.
+The QBI deduction is available to taxpayers with "pass-through" income from a business reported on their personal tax return.
 To qualify for the deduction, you must be an active participant in the trade or business activities of the following pass-through entities:

 What is QBI?

 However, not all business income is counted as QBI.
-Therefore, you must carefully determine whether your income is excluded when calculating your eligible QBI deduction amount.
 The following types of income are specifically excluded from QBI and do not qualify for the deduction:

 - Capital gains or losses